 Indian government announces ban on sale of e-cigarettes

-NEW DELHI: The Indian government on Wednesday (Sep 18) announced a ban on the import, sale and production of electronic cigarettes, as a global backlash against vaping gathers pace.
+NEW DELHI: India announced on Wednesday (Sep 18) a ban on the sale of electronic cigarettes, as a backlash gathers pace worldwide due to health concerns about a product promoted as less harmful than smoking tobacco.

+The Indian ban, which also outlaws production, import and distribution, came a day after New York became the second US state to ban flavoured e-cigarettes following a string of vaping-linked deaths.

-"The decision was made keeping in mind the impact that e-cigarettes have on the youth of today," Finance Minister Nirmala Sitharaman told reporters a day after New York became the second US state to ban flavoured e-cigarettes.
+"The decision was made keeping in mind the impact that e-cigarettes have on the youth of today," Finance Minister Nirmala Sitharaman told reporters.

 READ: Factbox: What we know about US vaping illnesses